-This year we are aiming to complete another triathalon, this time doing the conventional trio of running, cycling and swimming but the mileage that we cover will be greater.
-It’s 2017 so we’re aiming to complete 2017 miles: running 1000 miles, cycling 1000 miles and swimming 17 miles.
+This year we are aiming to complete another triathlon, this time doing the conventional trio of running, cycling and swimming but the mileage that we cover will be greater.
+It’s 2017 so we’re aiming to complete 2017 km: running 1000 km, cycling 1000 km and swimming 17 km.
 As with other DIY (Do It Your-way) adventures we’ll be completely the miles together as a family.
 We will seek opportunities to #getoutside whether by foot, bike or in cossies and will be recording how we get on below.

-Running is a subject that divides us a family – some of us love it with passion and some of us hate it with vengeance – but it has become something that unites us as we have chosen to take the Trail Running magazine’s #run1000miles challenge (http://www.trailrunningmag.co.uk/run1000miles/).
+Running is a subject that divides us a family – some of us love it with passion and some of us hate it with vengeance – but it has become something that unites us.

 It can be difficult to stick to New Year’s resolutions or challenges that you set yourself but being part of an organised challenge will mean we should be able to stick to this.

-The second part of our 2017 triathalon is the cycling challenge.
-We are aiming to cycle 1000 miles during the year.
-Last we cycled the TransPenine trail as part of our Width of GB triathalon (LINK) and will be looking to find suitable family-friendly routes that will allow us to clock up the mileage in order to complete this part of the challenge.
+The second part of our 2017 triathlon is the cycling challenge.
+We are aiming to cycle 1000 km during the year.
+Last we cycled the TransPenine trail as part of our Width of GB triathalon (LINK) and will be looking to find suitable family-friendly routes that will allow us to clock up the distance in order to complete this part of the challenge.

-Swimming in the outdoors is not something that we have a lot of experience of but are looking forward to this part of the triathalon as much as the others.
-We’ll be looking for various places (lakes, rivers, lidos and the sea) around the UK where we can swim various distances that will total 17 miles.
-Although it is the smallest amount of mileage to cover, this might end up being the most difficult!
+Swimming in the outdoors is not something that we have a lot of experience of but are looking forward to this part of the triathlon as much as the others.
+We’ll be looking for various places (lakes, rivers, lidos and the sea) around the UK where we can swim various distances that will total 17 km.
+Although it is the smallest amount of kms to cover, this might end up being the most difficult!